Open Bible Data Home About News OET Key

 There among the young lions, she reared her cubs.

-a lion who learned to tear apart his victims
+a lion who learned to tear apart his victims,

-and then he devoured men.
+and then he devoured people.

 4Then the nations heard about him.